Vaginal Dryness and Vaginal Atrophy (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-What is the outlook for vaginal dryness and vaginal atrophy?
+What treatments are available for vaginal dryness and vaginal atrophy?

 Viewers share their comments